andrei1058/SidebarLib/README.md

 }
 ```

-## Creating a more advance tab header-footer
+## Creating a more advanced tab header-footer
 ```java
 // on server start
 SidebarManager sidebarHandler = SidebarManager.init();